akarsai/akarsai.github.io/project.md

-for linear systems, special solutions of such matrix equations define the optimal control. in [2] and [3], these equations were modified in a specific way that ensured that the corresponding controller could be formulated as a port-hamiltonian system. we plan to investigate this problem also for nonlinear system. for nonlinear systems, the algebraic riccati equation is replaced by the **hamilton-jacobi-bellman equation** [1], which is a partial differential equation. this equation involves the value function of the optimal control problem, which is a function that maps initial data for the dynamical system to the optimal value of the cost functional for that data.
+for linear systems, special solutions of such matrix equations define the optimal control. in [2] and [3], these equations were modified in a specific way that ensured that the corresponding controller could be formulated as a port-hamiltonian system. we plan to investigate this problem also for nonlinear systems. for nonlinear systems, the algebraic riccati equation is replaced by the **hamilton-jacobi-bellman equation** [1], which is a partial differential equation. this equation involves the value function of the optimal control problem, which is a function that maps initial data for the dynamical system to the optimal value of the cost functional for that data.